- Ongoing Compliance

 - Taking the Exam

-Under the current regulations, investment advisors with less than $100 million in assets under management within four months of their firm-approval must register with the state regulators.
-You register your firm in the state that you have your principal place of business.
+Under the current regulations, investment advisors with less than $100 million in assets under management within four months of their firm approval must register with the state regulators.
+You register your firm in the state where you have your principal place of business.
 Once a state Registered Investment Advisor‘s assets under management exceed $110 million, they must register with the SEC.
 [Note: You can voluntarily register with the SEC when assets exceed $100 million]

 There are some exemptions that enable advisors with less than $100 million in assets under management to register with the SEC.